-Yellen, Premier Li Express Hope For US-China Cooperation
+Yellen, Premier Li express hope for US-China cooperation

 In meetings with Vice Premier He, Yellen also warned companies in China not to provide support for Russia's war in Ukraine -- including to Moscow's defence industrial base -- cautioning of "significant consequences".

-Yellen was also expected to meet Finance Minister Lan Fo'an on Sunday.
+While in Beijing, Yellen will also meet with the city's mayor Yin Yong and Chinese Finance Minister Lan Fo'an on Sunday.

 On Monday, she is due to speak with former vice premier Liu He and central bank governor Pan Gongsheng.